February 7, 2013

 Research conducted at the University of Minnesota has identified two types of PSSM.
 Genetic testing determined that some horses with PSSM had a specific mutation in GYS1 (PSSM Type 1) while others did not have the mutation in the GYS1 gene (PSSM Type 2).
 Horses identified as having a moderate to severe form of the disease according to the muscle biopsy were more likely to have PSSM Type 1 than horses with a milder version of the disease.
 Researchers have not yet determined what causes PSSM Type 2.

 When horse owners order an AQHA panel test, AQHA will send a DNA kit, and the owner will mail it to the Veterinary Genetics Laboratory at the University of California-Davis for testing.
-Once the tests are complete, AQHA will notify the owners and put the results on the horse’s record and certificate of registration.
+Once the tests are complete, AQHA will notify the owners and put the results on the horse’s record.

 To order your test, call AQHA at (806) 376-4811.